Shirtless Sam Smith Shows Off 50-Pound Weight Loss On Paleo Diet

 — baby driver (@SapphireSux) February 16, 2016

-Interestingly, Sam Smith says his sadness is what keeps him grounded despite his enormous fame and fortune.
+Interestingly, Sam Smith says his sadness is what keeps him grounded, despite his enormous fame and fortune.
 So does a healthy diet and exercise.

 Another celebrity Paleo fan is actress Jessica Biel, who credits Paleo, yoga, and CrossFit for her sizzling bikini body and post-baby weight loss, as the Inquisitr has reported.